 Mount Sinai has also implemented a unique family planning training program, which has helped to place family planning physicians throughout the United States and abroad.
 To date, 75 residents, fellows and attending physicians at Mount Sinai have received this specialized training.
 This represents a major shift over the past 20 years when there weren't many residents who were trained in the sub-specialty of women's reproductive rights and family planning.

-The Mount Sinai Medical Center in New York City ranks as a top hospital in the United States for gynecologic care, according to U.S. News & World Report.
+Mount Sinai in New York City ranks as a top regional hospital for gynecologic care, according to U.S. News & World Report.
 To make an appointment with a Mount Sinai Family Planning specialist, please call us at 212-241-4569.

 Adam Jacobs, MD